Skip to main content

 How To Trick Your Mac Into Running MS Project

 Working as a digital project manager, it’s easy to become familiar with one particular software and not want to change unless absolutely necessary.
-If you absolutely want to keep working on MS Project, we can make that work.
+If you absolutely want to keep working on the license version of MS Project, we can make that work.
 But it’ll require some creative solutions.

 Here’s what I consider to be the best way to run Windows on Mac.
 To use MS Project on your Mac, you’ll need to create a Windows Virtual Machine (VM) on your computer.
 There are two VM solutions that would work for digital project managers: Parallels and VirtualBox.
 I’ll walk you through the pros and cons of each VM and explain how to install them.